dagrejs/dagre/README.md

 Before installing this library you need to install the [npm package manager].

-To get graphlib from npm, use:
+To get dagre from npm, use:

-    $ npm install graphlib
+    $ npm install dagre

 ### Build From Source